 Provides financial support to a student in the Teacher Education and Curriculum Studies department within the College of Education.
 A GPA of 3.3 or better is required, as well as experience with community service, internships, employment that demonstrates a commitment to excellence and equity.
 Learn more...

 Provides support to students who are attending or who would like to attend the University of Massachusetts Amherst and who have exhibited a desire to become public school teachers.
 Applicants must be accepted or currently enrolled in a teacher preparation program.

 Financial support for students who are accepted or currently enrolled in a teacher preparation program and have exhibited a desire to become public school teachers.

 Funding for graduate students formally admitted as degree candidates.
 Students with a demonstrated financial need, high academic performance, and exceptional promise are encouraged to apply.

 Helen Timson Scholarship

-Provides scholarship support to a deserving student in a School of Education program.
+Provides scholarship support to a deserving student in a College of Education program.

 C. Lynn Vendien Scholarship